Booking study time in the Library

 I no longer need the booking: what can I do?

 If you no longer need your booking, please go onto the online booking system and cancel the booking.
-You can do this after the booking has started, as long as you have not claimed it by entering the Library.
 This frees up the time slot for another person and it means that you will not be recorded on the system as ‘no show’ for this booking.
 If you have two ‘no shows’, you will be prevented from using the booking system for 7 days.

 I have a new student/staff card: why can't I see my booking?